jibai-cyber/STC51_Entry-level_Projects/README.md

 Well, I believe that I'll act on it when I'm free.
 If not, it means that that I'm not yet free enough. :sob:

+## Appreciation
+For the laboratory seniors and mentors who introduced me to this field.